 What Happens After You Go Solar?

-The Net Energy Metering (NEM) is an electricity billing mechanism that helps you reduce your monthly electric bill with the energy generated by your solar system.
+Net Energy Metering (NEM) is an electricity billing system that helps you reduce your monthly electric bill with the energy generated by your solar system.
 A special net meter measures the difference between the amount of electricity your system generates throughout the month and the amount of electricity the utility supplies.
 The utility calculates your bill using this difference, called net energy.

-As a customer, you will receive an annual True-Up statement at the end of the 12th month of your billing cycle.
+As a solar customer, you will receive an annual True-Up statement at the end of the 12th month of your billing cycle.
 The True-Up statement reconciles all of your cumulative energy charges, credits and compensation for the entire 12-month billing cycle.
 If you have a balance due after all charges and credits are reconciled, that amount will appear on the last utility bill of your 12-month billing cycle.

 iPower Energy For A Better Solar Company and Customer Experience